 Of the 449 Fine and Studio Arts Management degrees granted each year at the Masters degree level, 81% percent are awarded to women and the other 19% percent are men.
 Did you know that New York has more students being awarded a degree in Fine and Studio Arts Management than any other state?
 In fact, New York awarded 117 degrees last year!
 The average starting salary for an undergraduate degree in Fine and Studio Arts Management is $39,600.

-Pratt Institute-Main, Wesleyan University and Savannah College of Art and Design are three schools popular for Fine and Studio Arts Management programs.
+Pratt Institute-Main, Savannah College of Art and Design and School of the Art Institute of Chicago are three schools popular for Fine and Studio Arts Management programs.
 In fact, around 50 Pratt Institute-Main students are pursuing a Masters degree in Fine and Studio Arts Management.
 Take a look at the college options in the table below.